-A good instructor can be a valuable asset to a club sport in terms of providing mature judgment and advice based on experience and insight into the club’s activity, league and community.
+A good instructor can be a valuable asset to a Rec Club in terms of providing mature judgment and advice based on experience and insight into the club’s activity, league and community.
 Fundamentally, the instructor(s) will help provide this leadership without usurping the authority of the student leadership.
 The primary goal of clubs is always on student development, therefore, the instructor(s) should encourage this, and allow students to make their own decisions with limited guidance by the instructor(s).

 Volunteer Instructor Expectations: